evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - The resulting asset inscription ID

 Indexing is fully autonomous and accessible via the Deployment Inscription or through provided scripts:
-- [Indexing Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/index-script.py) — builds a local index of all or specific block ranges
+- [Indexing Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/index-script.py) — builds a local index of valid inscription IDs for each block
-- [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/authorization-script.py) — identifies authorized parents and allocation results
+- [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/authorization-script.py) — builds a local list of authorized parents for each block

 This makes it possible for anyone to verify allocation results, share them with the community, or integrate the data into marketplaces and analytical tools.